cpp-cat/livejazznear.me/README.md

 - Make recommendations based on what's on nearby

-# Sprint 3: Upgrading to Play 2.3.0, Akka 2.3.3, Activator 1.2.2, Scala 2.11
+# Sprint 3: Upgrading to Play 2.3.0, Akka 2.3.3, Activator 1.2.2, Scala 2.10.4

 - Version: 0.1.3
 - Start Date: 6/15/2014
 - Target Date: 6/28/2014
-- Actual Date: 6/XX/2014
+- Actual Date: 6/21/2014

 ## Product Features:
 - Upgrading PLay & Akka to latest version
-- Scan Websites for Event using WS with json on ajax
+- Implementing a WebService call using WS with json on ajax
+- Adding Typesafe Slick to the project and implementing a demonstration of it's use

 ## User Stories Sprint Backlog

+## Completed User Stories
 - Upgrading to latest Ractive Platform using Typesafe Activator 1.2.2
-- Upgrading project folowing migration guide (http://playframework.com/documentation/2.3.x/Migration23)
 - Removing helper AnormExtension (columnToFloat and floatToStatement) since it is now part of anorm in Play 2.3
 - Getting Events information using WebService with Play WS API (upgraded in Play 2.3)
-- Upgrading the Akka Agent to extract Events using WebService at regular intervals

-## Completed User Stories
+- Implementing a WebService call using WS with json on ajax
+- Adding route /ws and implementing in controllers.Application.ws using web services from http://www.geonames.org/
+- Adding Typesafe Slick to the project and implementing a demonstration of it's use
+- Ading route /slick and implementing demonstration in controllers.Application.slick, following http://slick.typesafe.com/doc/2.0.2/gettingstarted.html

 # Sprint 2: Crawling the Web for Artists, Venues and Events